TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Experiments

 We evaluate self-consistency in \cref{tab:baselines_consistency} using SSDF ($\times 10^{-6}$), VSDF ($\times 10^{-6}$), and AD (\textdegree).
 Analytic baselines are measured on their own trained networks with their corresponding extractors, whereas MC256, MC512, and MC1024 are applied to our trained network.
 Both AM and our method achieve both SSDF and VSDF on the order of $10^{-8}$, and AD rounds to 0.00.
 These values are near machine precision, yielding $\sim10^{3}\times$ stronger self-consistency than MC1024.
 By contrast, TropicalNeRF shows lower self-consistency, consistent with the limits of its geometric heuristics for handling trilinear interpolation.
 The small discrepancy between AM and our method stems from running our encoder in single precision and reflects machine-precision effects, including tie-breaking at tetrahedral grid boundaries and barycentric weight evaluation.

 A broader comparison with widely used sampling-based extractors is given in \cref{tab:mcmtdc} and \cref{fig:mcmtdc}. \cref{tab:mcmtdc} reports CD (\(\times 10^{-6}\)) for MC, MT, and DC across multiple grid resolutions and across our network’s different resolution settings with all meshes extracted from our trained network.
 For each method, we compare against a high-resolution pseudo ground-truth—MC1024 for MC, MT512 for MT, and DC1024 for DC—chosen to closely approximate the network’s isosurface.
 In \cref{tab:mcmtdc}, our method achieves stronger consistency with fewer vertices across extractor resolutions and network settings, except for DC512 in the \emph{Small} setting.
 This exception is consistent with DC’s use of network normals, whereas MC and MT use only SDF values.
 Still, DC’s slight edge comes at the cost of roughly \(30\times\) more vertices than ours.
 As shown in \cref{fig:mcmtdc}, sampling-based methods often need a large number of triangles to improve self-consistency, while discrete sampling itself introduces staircase artifacts.
-However, our meshes—while using $10\times$–$20\times$ fewer vertices—adhere more closely to the isosurface and are free from those artifacts.
+In contrast, ours achieves better self-consistency at a fixed, low triangle budget with $10\times$--$20\times$ fewer vertices, and avoids over-fragmentation and staircase artifacts.
+For runtime and memory, and for additional comparisons with adaptive sampling-based extractors and AM applied to larger ReLU MLPs, see Appendix~\ref{appendix:add_results}.